geertu/teensy3-bcu2/README.md

 4. Connect your Teensy3.1+
 5. Run `make upload`

+Caveats: because of the way this `Makefile` was hacked, please avoid specifying multiple targets for `make`, e.g. don't do `make distclean all` but `make distclean` && `make all` or the like.
+This situation will likely improve in the future.

 #### Makefile targets
 * `build`, `all` builds the `.hex` file without uploading